akrck02/papiro/resources/wiki/installation/github-pages.md

 Create a github repository for your documents and [enable the github pages feature following the official guide.](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site)

-Upload you files to a directory inside your repository and install the [official papiro github action.](https://github.com/marketplace/actions/papiro-deploy)
+Upload your files to a directory inside your repository and install the [official papiro github action.](https://github.com/marketplace/actions/papiro-deploy)

 ### Configure papiro deploy action
 ---